 Donating all or part of your unused retirement assets—such as your IRA, 401(k), 403(b), pension, or other tax-deferred plan—is an excellent way to support Purdue.

-If you’re like most people, you probably won’t use all of your retirement assets during your lifetime.
+If you are like most people, you probably won’t use all of your retirement assets during your lifetime.
 You can make a gift of your unused retirement assets to support Purdue.

-If you have already included Purdue as a beneficiary of your retirement assets, please let us know by completing our R.B.
-Stewart Society membership form so that we may recognize you for your generosity.
-You may also choose to remain anonymous.
+If you have already included Purdue as a beneficiary of your retirement assets, please let us know.
+We would like to recognize you for your generosity.

-Did you know that 60%-70% of your retirement assets may be taxed if you leave them to your heirs at your death?
+Did you know that when your heirs inherit your retirement assets, most will have to withdrawal the entire amount within 10 years and each distribution is taxed at their ordinary income rate?
 Another option is to leave your heirs assets that receive a step up in basis—such as real estate and stock—and give your retirement assets to Purdue.
 As a charity, we are not taxed upon receiving an IRA or other retirement plan assets.